Exploring Neural Network Surrogates for High-Order Mesh-Free Interpolants: Results Discussion

-Quantitatively, the results can be evaluated with the LABFM moments.
-For all points in the validation dataset, the predicted weights were used to calculate the LABFM moments of the Laplacian.
-Subsequently, we computed the absolute error between the predicted and the target moments, averaging it over all samples, while also measuring the standard deviation.
-The absolute error between the target and the predicted LABFM moments yields the linear system residual in~\eqref{eq:linear_system}.
+Quantitatively, the results are evaluated through stencil moments and convergence analysis.
+For all stencils in the validation dataset, the predicted weights were used to compute the moments of the $x$-derivative and Laplacian operators.
+The absolute error between predicted and target moments was then computed and averaged across all stencils, with the standard deviation also reported.
+These residuals indicate the precision to which each term in the Taylor expansion approximates the true differential operator, up to the truncated order.
+The absolute error between the target and the predicted stencil moments yields the linear system residual in Equation~\eqref{eq:linear_system}.
 The results are summarised in Table~\ref{table:labfm_moments_1}.

-Table~\ref{table:labfm_moments_1} demonstrates that the first-order moments were predicted with significantly lower accuracy by all models compared to the second-order moments.
-For the first-order LABFM moments, the $MLP_{data}^{1}$ and $\text{MLP}_{moments}$ achieved average absolute errors of $\mathcal{O}(10)$ and $\mathcal{O}(1)$, respectively, with standard deviations of the same order.
-For the second-order LABFM moments, the $MLP_{data}^{1}$ and $\text{MLP}_{moments}$ average absolute error were of $\mathcal{O}(10^{-2})$ and $\mathcal{O}(10^{-3})$, respectively, with standard deviations of the same order.
-Overall, the $\text{MLP}_{moments}$ performed slightly better than the MLP, with results one order of magnitude more accurate.
-However, the high error in the first moments indicates that second-order derivatives are being poorly approximated, since first-order derivatives are not eliminated by the predicted weights.
-In practice, in an approximation that is nominally of second order, errors of order $s^{-1}$ are being introduced by the poorly predicted moments of the $x$ and $y$ Taylor monomial, where $s$ is the average spacing between nodes.

-Subsequently, a convergence analysis was conducted using the trained models to compute a second-order approximation of the Laplace operator with a test function (Equation~\ref{eq:test_func}), and the results are presented in Figure~\ref{fig:convergence}.
-The findings confirm that, although the qualitative results indicate that the networks successfully learned to map the weighted ABFs from the node distances to the central node (Figure~\ref{fig:weights_comparison_1}), the presence of amplified low-order errors and the contribution of first-order derivatives in the computation of the Laplace operator make the system divergent.
-The authors tested multiple hyperparameter configurations, and the results presented here correspond to the best-performing models among those evaluated.
+Regarding the gradient operator, MLP residuals remain consistently in the range $error\in\left[\mathcal{O}(10^{-2}),\mathcal{O}(10^{-3})\right]$ across all first- and second-order monomials, compared to SPH residuals of $error\in\left[\mathcal{O}(10^{-1}),\mathcal{O}(10^{-2})\right]$.
+The MLP Laplacian yields slightly higher residuals than the derivative operator with residuals mostly of order $10^{-2}$, whereas for the SPH kernels the gap is more pronounced, particularly in the first-order moments.
+This degradation in the Laplacian is consistent with the heightened sensitivity of second-order derivatives to geometric perturbations, a well-documented behaviour in high-order mesh-free and spectral discretisations~\cite{Lin2025ISPH}.
+Taken together, these results suggest that polynomial consistency constraints can be learned within a supervised framework, and generalise to unseen stencil configurations.
+However, the accuracy obtained is fairly limited, given the learned weights marginally outperform uncorrected SPH.